magnoborgo/RotoPaintToSplineWarp2/README.md

 or use the provided menu.py file.

 #### Licensing ####
-This script is made avalable under a BSD Style license that is included in the package.
+This script is made available under a BSD Style license that is included in the package.